BellaCactus/POKECAP/README.md

 this project uses **google apps script** to automate actions inside the sheet:

-- `onOpen()` injects the menus into the google sheets UI
+- `onOpen()` injects custom menus into google sheets
 - search + filter functions hide/show rows based on the query
-- pvp functions sort a defined range descending by the chosen stat column
+- pvp functions sort a defined range by chosen stat columns

-the script uses fixed ranges like:
+the script currently uses fixed ranges (edit these if your sheet changes):

 - pokedex search range: `A4:A14446`
 - type range: `B4:B14446`
 - pvp sorting range: `A4:R891`

-these are editable if your sheet size/layout changes.

 ---

-## how to use (recommended)
+## how to use

 ### 1) open the sheet
 use the template link below, then:
-- **File → Make a copy**
+- **File -> Make a copy**
-so you can run scripts safely in your own version
+so you can run scripts in your own copy safely

 ### 2) enable scripts
 the first time you open it:
-- allow permissions when google prompts you
+- accept the google permissions prompt
-(this is required for custom menus + filtering/sorting to work)
+(this is required for menus + filtering/sorting)

 ### 3) use the menus
-reload the sheet once if needed, then look at the top menu bar for:
+reload the sheet once if needed, then use:
 - **Pokedex**
 - **PVP Menu**